Gabriel Rockhill

 Gabriel Rockhill (born 1972) is an American philosopher, writer, and cultural critic.
-He is Professor of Philosophy at Villanova University, Director of the Critical Theory Workshop / Atelier de Théorie Critique, and former Directeur de programme at the Collège International de Philosophie.
+He is Professor of Philosophy & Global Interdisciplinary Studies, Director of Cultural Studies, and Director of the Critical Theory Workshop at Villanova University, as well as former program director at the Collège International de Philosophie.

-Best known for his work in the fields of history, aesthetics and politics, he is also a regular contributor to public intellectual debate, and his writings have circulated in venues such as CounterPunch, Black Agenda Report, the New York Times, Libération, and the Los Angeles Review of Books.
+Best known for his work in the fields of history, aesthetics, and politics.
+His writings have circulated in venues such as CounterPunch, Black Agenda Report, The New York Times, Libération, and the Los Angeles Review of Books.

 Early life and education

+Rockhill grew up on a small farm in Kansas.
+His father was a builder, and a university level professor of architecture who owned a small design firm.
+His parents were political liberals who opposed the Vietnam War.
+As a youth, Rockhill did manual labor on a farm and in construction on some of his father's projects, but he describes his family's class standing as "petty-bourgeois."

 As an undergraduate Rockhill attended Grinnell College in Iowa, graduating in 1995.
 He then moved to Paris to study philosophy.
-He earned a master's degree under the direction of Jacques Derrida and Luce Irigaray from the School for Advanced Studies in the Social Sciences, and a Ph.D. under the direction of Alain Badiou from Paris 8 University, where Étienne Balibar led the committee for the dissertations evaluation.
+He earned a master's degree from the School for Advanced Studies in the Social Sciences under the direction of Jacques Derrida and Luce Irigaray.
+He then earned a Ph.D. from Paris 8 University under the direction of Alain Badiou, where Étienne Balibar led the committee for his dissertation evaluation.
 Rockhill also holds a Ph.D. in philosophy from Emory University.

 Work

-Academic philosophy
+Books

-Rather than understanding politics and art as two spheres separated by an insurmountable divide or linked by a privileged bridge, he demonstrates through historical and materialist analysis that they are not fixed categories with a singular relation, but rather social practices and "concepts in struggle."
-In books like Radical History & the Politics of Art and Interventions in Contemporary Thought: History, Politics, Aesthetics, he proposes a departure from extant philosophical debates on what is commonly called "art" and "politics" in the name of a radically historicist analysis of the political dimensions inherent in the modes of production, circulation, and reception of aesthetic practices.
+Rather than understanding politics and art as two separate spheres, he demonstrates through historical materialist analysis that they are not fixed categories with a singular relation, but rather social practices and "concepts in struggle."
+In books like Radical History & the Politics of Art and Interventions in Contemporary Thought, he proposes a departure from extant philosophical debates on what is commonly called "art" and "politics" in the name of a historical analysis of the political dimensions inherent in the production, circulation, and reception of aesthetic practices.
 Engaging with an array of intellectual, artistic, and political traditions, his work maps interactions between aspects of aesthetic and political practices as they intertwine and sometimes merge in fields of struggle.

-In his earlier work, Logique de l'histoire: pour une analytique des pratiques philosophiques, he developed an alternative logic of history and historical change that emphasizes the geographic and social dimensions of history, as well as a novel account of social practices and a multidimensional theory of agency.
-His most recent book, Contre-histoire du temps présent: interrogations intempestives sur la mondialisation, la technologie, la démocratie expands this work to a critical analysis of the dominant image of the present moment, dismantling what he refers to as the "historical and political imaginary of the contemporary conjuncture."
+In his earlier work, Logique de l'histoire, he developed an alternative logic of history that emphasizes the geographic and social dimensions of history, as well as a novel account of social practices and a multidimensional theory of agency.
+Another book, Contre-histoire du temps présent, expands this work to a critical analysis of the dominant image of the present moment, dismantling what he refers to as the "historical and political imaginary of the contemporary conjuncture."

 Critical Theory Workshop

-Since 2008, Rockhill has directed the Critical Theory Workshop/Atelier de Théorie Critique in Paris.
+Since 2008, Rockhill has directed the Critical Theory Workshop / Atelier de Théorie Critique in Paris.
 Originally conceived as a study abroad program for Villanova University, it currently operates as an independent nonprofit that hosts an annual Summer School at the School for Advanced Studies in the Social Sciences.